 Dictionaries

 Gukhanmun uses dictionaries to look up the hangul readings of hanja.
-By default it ships with the bundled Standard Korean Dictionary (標準國語大辭典).
+The ko-kr preset uses the bundled Standard Korean Dictionary (標準國語大辭典), and the ko-kp preset uses the bundled Open Korean Dictionary (우리말샘) North Korean category.

-The bundled dictionary is loaded automatically.
+The bundled dictionary selected by the preset is loaded automatically.
 No extra flags are needed for most Korean text.

-To disable it—for example when you want to rely entirely on a custom dictionary—pass --no-stdict:
+To disable every bundled dictionary, for example when you want to rely entirely on a custom dictionary, pass --no-bundled-dictionaries:

 Custom dictionaries